Abdominal Organ Transplant Fellowship Matched Positions

-No, in Canada neither USMLE nor ECFMEs are required.
-Your training will be assessed by the College of Physicians and Surgeons of Ontario (CPSO).
+No, in Canada neither USMLE nor ECFMGs are required.
+Your training will be assessed and must be approved by the College of Physicians and Surgeons of Ontario (CPSO).
 For details see the CPSO’s Registration Applications and Forms page.

 What licence will I require?

-Upon acceptance to the Fellowship, you will need to obtain an Educational Licence from the College of Physicians & Surgeons of Ontario ( http://www.cpso.on.ca ) This is an extensive process that takes over 6 months.
+Upon acceptance to the Fellowship, your training will be assessed and must be approved by the College of Physicians & Surgeons of Ontario ( http://www.cpso.on.ca ) This is an extensive process that takes over 6 months.

 Are there any Visa requirements?